danahynes/Asus-L410M-WMI-Keys/README.md

 In this case scancode 85 is my camera key.
 Note that these are hex values so the camera key becomes 133.

+Use these values in Asus_L410M_WMI_Keys.py to fire events for your unused keys.
+Also if you have other keys that don't work, and you know python, you can map more keys to more functions.

 # -)